cwsmith/EnGPar/README.md

 ```
 this will take more than five hours and consume around 1.7GB.

 Compiling the host code requires linking against three additional libraries provided by Altera/Intel: `nalla_pcie_mmd`, `alteracl`, and `elf`.
-Passing the flag `-DENABLE_OPENCL_Altera=On` to cmake will search for these libraries in the paths listed in `CMAKE_PREFIX_PATH` set in the environment `ruth.env` file above.
+Passing the flag `-DENABLE_OPENCL_Altera=On` to cmake will search for these libraries in the paths listed in `CMAKE_PREFIX_PATH` set in the environment `ruth.env` file above and add them to the link link in the required order.

 ### Website